salluzziluca/Algo2Mendez/README.md

 # Algo2Mendez

-Inside this repo there are (from now) four projects.
+Inside this repo there are five projects.
 ### Escape Pokemón (Pokemon Scape)
 An small project that wanted to reinforce memory managment and file parsing concepts. it can be compiled using the following command: `gcc -std=c99 -Wall -Wconversion -Wtype-limits -g -Werror escape_pokemon.c src/*.c -o  escape_pokemon` and runed using `./escape_pokemon ejemplo/objetos.txt ejemplo/interacciones.txt`.
 Run the test by using `bash test.sh` or `make valgrind`.
 ### TDA1 List, queue and stack